kabbas570/CompSeg-MetaData/README.md

 # Compositional Segmentation of Cardiac Images Leveraging Metadata

-**Accepted at WACV 2025 (IEEE/CVF Winter Conference on Applications of Computer Vision)**
+## Accepted at WACV 2025 (IEEE/CVF Winter Conference on Applications of Computer Vision)
-Authors: Anonymous for WACV Submission
-Supervisors: Muhammad Asad, Martin Benning, Caroline Roney, Greg Slabaugh

-Overview
+# Overview
 This repository provides the code implementation for our WACV 2025 paper, "Compositional Segmentation of Cardiac Images Leveraging Metadata."
 Our work presents a novel compositional segmentation approach to efficiently segment cardiac structures by integrating metadata, such as patient demographics and acquisition parameters, to conditionally modulate the segmentation network.

 Key Contributions